-It’s an unwelcome Minnesota tradition; falls on the ice and back pain.
+It’s an unwelcome Minnesota tradition; back pain from slips and falls on the ice.
 You take the dog on a walk, hop out of the car, walk out on your deck and bam!
 Months and months of back and neck pain.

 Sadly, most people don’t see me immediately after a fall.
 It certainly would decrease the length of their pain and suffering if they did.
 If you’ve had a fall, please don’t wait to see if the pain goes away.
 Scar tissue forms after 14 days of mobility loss.
 I highly recommend tracking down your favorite chiropractor (hopefully me!) and getting in for some chiropractic care to help your spine function better and heal.